venicegeo/pz-ingest/README.md

 To run the Loader service locally (without Vagrant), perhaps through Eclipse or through CLI, navigate to the project directory and run

     mvn clean install -U spring-boot:run

+** Other note.
+Access to Nexus is required to build (See the pom).
+Switch to use other springboot maven library.

 This will run the application on port 8084 of the machine.